hypersleep/easyssh/README.md

 ## Description

 Package easyssh provides a simple implementation of some SSH protocol features in Go.
-You can simply run command on remote server or get a file even simple than native console SSH client.
+You can simply run command on remote server or upload a file even simple than native console SSH client.
 Do not need to think about Dials, sessions, defers and public keys...Let easyssh will be think about it!

 ## So easy to use!